-Beaulieu is located in the heart of the New Forest, near the village of Brockenhurst and was one of the first Stately Homes in England to open to visitors in 1952.
+Beaulieu National Motor Museum is located in the heart of the New Forest, near the village of Brockenhurst and was one of the first Stately Homes in England to open to visitors in 1952.
 Now almost 70 years later, Beaulieu welcomes approximately 320,000 visitors every year, Beaulieu is approximately 39 miles from Portsmouth.

 The motor vehicle collection in the National Motor Museum remains one of Beaulieu's most famous attractions with more than 250 on show from the earliest examples of motoring and family cars of the 30s and 40s through to classic cars of the 70s and 80s and rare motoring oddities such as a giant orange on wheels.